vidyadharijami/azure-powershell/src/RecoveryServices/RecoveryServices.SiteRecovery.Autorest/docs/Az.RecoveryServices.md

 Gets the details of an ASR replication protected item.

 ### [Get-AzRecoveryServicesReplicationProtectionContainer](Get-AzRecoveryServicesReplicationProtectionContainer.md)
-Gets the details of a protection container.
+Lists the protection containers in a vault.

 ### [Get-AzRecoveryServicesReplicationProtectionContainerMapping](Get-AzRecoveryServicesReplicationProtectionContainerMapping.md)
-Gets the details of a protection container mapping.
+Lists the protection container mappings in the vault.

 ### [Get-AzRecoveryServicesReplicationProtectionIntent](Get-AzRecoveryServicesReplicationProtectionIntent.md)
 Gets the details of an ASR replication protection intent.